What All Nurses Need to Know About Pregnant and Postpartum Patients

 Postpartum Depression

 Postpartum depression is a serious and debilitating depression that affects many women throughout the world.
-Postpartum depression occurs in approximately 9% of women after delivery.
+Postpartum depression occurs in approximately 10% to 15% of women after delivery (Viguera, 2025).

 Symptoms are generally noted within the first three months but may occur up to a year after delivery.
 They typically include changes in sleep, energy, appetite, weight, and libido.
-Other symptoms include lack of energy to the point of not getting out of bed for hours; but this should be distinguished from the normal lack of energy that results from sleep deprivation of caring for an infant.
-Additional symptoms include anxiety and panic attacks; irritability and anger; feeling inadequate, overwhelmed, or unable to care for the baby; and feelings of shame, guilt, and having failed as a mother (Viguera, 2022).
+Other symptoms include lack of energy to the point of not getting out of bed for hours, but this should be distinguished from the normal lack of energy that results from the sleep deprivation of caring for an infant.
+Additional symptoms include anxiety and irritability; feeling inadequate, overwhelmed, or unable to care for the baby; and nonadherence to postnatal care (Viguera, 2025).

-Adverse outcomes of postpartum depression can include impaired bonding, impaired infant and child development, interference in the relationship with one’s partner, suicidal ideation, and infanticide (Viguera, 2022).
+Adverse outcomes of postpartum depression can include impaired bonding, poor nutrition and health in the offspring, interference in the relationship with one’s partner, suicidal ideation, and infanticide (Viguera, 2025).

 It is the responsibility of nurses to assess postpartum patients for signs and symptoms of postpartum depression.
 Various assessment tools are available, including the Edinburgh Postnatal Depression Scale (EPDS).
 This tool is quick and provides a simple means to assess patients while at the hospital, during postpartum home visits, and during postpartum follow-up clinic visits.
 This tool can also be used to assess mothers at pediatric follow-up visits.
 (See “Resources” at the end of this course.)